sandialabs/OWENSOpenFASTWrappers.jl/README.md

 ## Quick Start for Developing Julia Packages

+Please make all feature changes and bug fixes as branches and then create pull requests against the dev branch.
+The dev branch will be periodically pulled into master.

 - include("./path/modulename.jl/src/modulename.jl") is like a copy and paste and will reload the module every time the script is run

 - installing a module by navigating to the module's working directory (and in an interactive julia session), running "] dev ." will install it in dev mode and will pick up changes made in the local package location every time julia restarts.